 Item Limit Implications URL size 8KB Exceeding the limit results in a Too long request string error.
 Cookie size 32KB Exceeding the limit results in a CookieOverflow error.
 Header size 69KB Exceeding the limit results in a 503 backend read error.
-See Common 503 errors (/guides/debugging/common-503-errors#error-503-backend-read-error) for more info.
+See Common 503 errors (/guides/debugging/common-503-errors#error-503-backend-read- error ) for more info.
 Header count 96 Exceeding the limit results in a Header overflow error.
-A small portion of this limit is reserved for internal Fastly use, making the practical limit closer to 85. req.postbody size 8KB Exceeding the limit results in the req.postbody variable being blank.
-Request body payload is available in req.postbody only for payloads smaller than 8KB.
-Surrogate key size 1KB Exceeding the limit results in purging API failures stating "surrogate key too long, must be less than 1024 bytes."
+A small portion of this limit is reserved for internal Fastly use, making the practical limit closer to 85. req.body size 8KB Exceeding the limit results in the req.body variable being blank.
+Request body payload is available in req.body only for payloads smaller than 8KB. req.postbody is an alias for req.body.

+Item Limit Implications Surrogate key size 1KB Exceeding the limit results in purging API failures stating "surrogate key too long, must be less than 1024 bytes."
 Any keys that exceed the limit will be dropped instead of truncated.

-Item Limit Implications Surrogate key header size 16KB Exceeding the limit results in no error and any keys past the one that exceeds the limit will be dropped.
+Surrogate key header size 16KB Exceeding the limit results in no error and any keys past the one that exceeds the limit will be dropped.